Skip to main content

 Primitive types

-The following are primitive types in Compact:
+The following are the primitive types of Compact:

 User-defined types